ovanderzee/clear-folder/README.md

 Clears the contents of a directory synchronously, for instance your build directory

 ## Bare bones
-clear-folder is a cli app intended to use in the scripts section of a package.json.
+Clear-folder is a cli app intended to use in the scripts section of a package.json.
 It just uses the synchronous methods of the node.js fs module.
+For brevity you may call this app with 'cf' instead of 'clear-folder'.

 Add a number of names of folders to empty:

-    clear-folder folder
+    cf folder
-    clear-folder ./folder
+    cf ./folder
-    clear-folder folder1 folder2
+    cf folder1 folder2

 On the command line you could use:

-	npx clear-folder folder
+	npx cf folder

 Nothing else!!